 Women are a minority in the technology sector.
 They hold just 24% of computer science jobs and occupy roughly 11% of executive positions in Silicon Valley.
 Although the current figures are damning, there are signs of women making headway in the sector.
-With the growing number of initiatives and events that encourage young women to look for jobs in this typically male-dominated field, such as European Women in Technology, the future is bright for female tech employees.
+With the growing number of initiatives and events that encourage young women to look for jobs in this typically male-dominated field, such as Women of Silicon Roundabout, the future is bright for female tech employees.
 The women listed here have made a name for themselves and are in a strong position to inspire others to join them.

 1. Susan Wojcicki – CEO of YouTube

 Wojcicki oversaw the design, innovation and engineering of Google's advertising, commerce, and measurement platform products, including AdWords, AdSense, and Google Analytics.
 She advocated for Google’s $1.65 billion acquisition of YouTube in 2006 and was then appointed CEO of the video site in February 2014.
 YouTube is now worth an estimated $90 billion.

 Wojcicki, who has five children, often speaks out about the importance of balancing family and career.
 She is ranked 42nd in Forbes’ 2018 list of America’s Richest Self-Made Women and 6th in Forbes’ 2017 list of the World’s 100 Most Powerful Women.

 2. Dr Anne-Marie Imafidon MBE – Co-Founder and CEO of Stemettes